 AzureServiceTokenProvider azureServiceTokenProvider = new AzureServiceTokenProvider(); var serviceCreds = new TokenCredentials(await azureServiceTokenProvider.GetAccessTokenAsync("https://management.azure.com/").ConfigureAwait(false)); var resourceManagementClient = new ResourceManagementClient(serviceCreds);

-Step 4: Change the Subscription Id, resource group name, and other parameters
+Step 4: Change the subscription ID, storage account name, and other parameters

-- In the DeploymentHelper.cs file, change the subscriptionId to your own subscription Id, and make changes to resource group name, location etc. as required.
+- In the DeploymentHelper.cs file, change the subscriptionId to your own subscription ID, and optionally make changes to resource group name, location, etc. as required.

 Step 5: Run the application on your local development machine